netscaler/netscaler-helm-charts/examples/citrix-cpx-with-ingress-controller/README.md

 ### Analytics Configuration
 #### Analytics Configuration required for ADM

 If NetScaler CPX needs to send data to the ADM for analytics purpose, then the below steps can be followed to install NetScaler CPX with ingress controller.
-CIC configures the NetScaler CPX with the configuration required for analytics.
+NSIC configures the NetScaler CPX with the configuration required for analytics.

 1. Create secret using ADM Agent credentials, which will be used by NetScaler CPX to communicate with ADM Agent: